swapnilpatil7/Aws-Project/README.md

 2) Reason to Choose this Project:-

    - During My childhood i like to watch Animation series.
 It is Entertaining and fun.
    - I choose this Project because I want to create Recommendation system.
-Because
+Because New users who are unaware of this vast world, Every User has its preference wheather user prefer shows on based on genre, popularity or rating.
+   - Even with user prefernece, User still need Recommendation System that tell users not only user preference but also time duration.
+So that Users can choose shows based on user convenience.
+   - Nowadays Recommendation System is used everywhere, So it is not just trendy but also Good learning platform.

 3) Pandas Methods which are Used in this project:-